hypermodern-python/website/docs/chapter02.md

 - *Development dependencies* are only required by developers working on your code.
-  Examples are applications used to run tests, check code for style and correctness, or to build documentation.
+  Examples are applications used to run tests, to check code for style and correctness, or to build documentation.
   These dependencies are not a part of distribution packages, because users do not require them to run your code.